thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 ## It allows us to control the quality of what goes into production

-Only features that went successfully through a quality gating process get merged into mainline.
+Only features that went successfully through a quality gating process, called a Pull Request, get merged into mainline.
 As such these features get deployed into production.
+This is how teams control the quality of what goes into production.

+At best the quality gating process consists of executing automated tests against the branch and hopefully rerunning them on mainline after the merge which is not necessarily a standard practice.
+At worst it consists of manual regression testing and some code review followed by more manual regression testing on mainline.
+Note how much rework and waste this involves for few quality benefits.

 I would think quality control is the exact reason why Continuous Delivery came to the world.